nos/create-nos-dapp/README.md

 create-nos-dapp
 ```

+It will now ask you to choose a project template and what name you'd like to give it.
+The CLI-tool will create the project in the current working directory.

 #### Usage with flags

 If you'd like to get started even faster - you could also pass some arguments to the `create-nos-dapp`.